-AnQiCMS provides a flexible and diverse editing experience for content creators, and the introduction of the Markdown editor makes it even more convenient for many users who are familiar with this concise markup language.However, for content that requires special rendering such as mathematical formulas and flowcharts, merely enabling the Markdown editor is not enough.This article will provide a detailed guide on how to enable the Markdown editor in AnQiCMS, and ensure that your web pages can display complex mathematical formulas and flowcharts correctly and beautifully.
+AnQiCMS provides flexible and diverse editing experiences for content creators, and the introduction of the Markdown editor has made it even more convenient for many users familiar with this concise markup language.However, enabling Markdown editor is not enough for content that requires special rendering, such as mathematical formulas and flowcharts.This article will guide you in detail on how to enable Markdown editor in AnQiCMS and ensure that your web page can correctly and beautifully display complex mathematical formulas and flowcharts.

-Enable Markdown editor in AnQiCMS backend is a simple process, it will change the default way you create and edit article content, allowing you to enjoy the efficiency and convenience brought by Markdown.
+Enabling Markdown editor in the AnQiCMS backend is a simple process that will change the default way you create and edit article content, allowing you to enjoy the efficiency and convenience of Markdown.

-二、Integrate third-party libraries to ensure correct rendering of mathematical formulas
+Second, integrate third-party libraries to ensure that mathematical formulas are rendered correctly

-Markdown syntax itself is concise and efficient, but it does not have native rendering capabilities for complex mathematical formulas.In order for the web page to beautifully display the mathematical formulas written using LaTeX syntax, we need to rely on the powerful third-party JavaScript library—MathJax.
+The Markdown syntax itself is concise and efficient, but it does not have native rendering capabilities for complex mathematical formulas.To display mathematical formulas written in LaTeX syntax beautifully on the web page, we need to rely on a powerful third-party JavaScript library - MathJax.

 To integrate MathJax, you need to modify your template file.
-In AnQiCMS,base.htmlFiles are usually the basic skeleton of all pages, and adding code here ensures that all pages have the rendering ability of MathJax.
+In AnQiCMS,base.htmlThe file is typically the basic framework of all pages, and adding code here can ensure that all pages have MathJax rendering capabilities.

-Please go through the "Template Design" feature in the background, or directly access the server files via FTP/SSH, to find the directory of the template you are currently using,base.htmlthen,<head>Label's internal, add the following MathJax introduction code:
+Please go through the "Template Design" feature in the background, or directly access the server files via FTP/SSH to find the template directory you are currently using underbase.htmlthe file.
+Then, in<head>The internal label, add the following MathJax introduction code:

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

 This code will asynchronously load the MathJax library.
-Once loaded, MathJax will automatically scan for mathematical formulas on the page (for example, those using$$...$$or$...$Wrapping LaTeX syntax), and converting it to a clear and professional mathematical typesetting form, ensuring that formulas are displayed correctly and beautifully on any device.
+Once loaded, MathJax will automatically scan for mathematical formulas on the page (such as, using$$...$$or$...$Enclose the LaTeX syntax and convert it into clear, professional mathematical typesetting, ensuring that the formula displays correctly and beautifully on any device.

-English translation: Three, introduce the flowchart library to make the chart vivid and intuitive
+Introducing a flowchart library to make charts vivid and intuitive

-Similar to mathematical formulas, standard Markdown cannot directly render complex flowcharts.This is when we can make use of the powerful JavaScript library, Mermaid.js, which can convert text-based flowchart descriptions into beautiful vector graphics.
+Similar to mathematical formulas, standard Markdown cannot directly render complex flowcharts.At this point, we can take advantage of the powerful JavaScript library, Mermaid.js, which can convert text-based flowchart descriptions into beautiful vector graphics.

-Similarly, you will need tobase.htmlthe file<head>Label inside adds the Mermaid.js introduction code.
-Please add the following content after the MathJax script.
+Similarly, you need tobase.htmlthe file<head>Add the Mermaid.js inclusion code within the tag.
+Please add the following content immediately after the MathJax script:

 <script type="module">